dropfred/js-toys/README.md

 ## ez-lock

-Super basic encryption/decryption pad as a bookmarklet.

-The code looks a bit odd because I tried to balance between readable and minifier friendly code.
+Simple encryption/decryption pad as a bookmarklet.
+Well, it's not really a bookmarklet in the sense that it doesn't care of the host page's content, it's more like a mini web-context app embedded in a link.

+_Note: Since `crypto` is used, a secure context (https) is required._

+There are no standard rules regarding link length, and the browsers I'm concerned with have limits far  greater than the size of this code.
+I still tried to reduce the minified size, and this is why the code might look weird, even if I tried to balance between readable and minifiers friendly code.

 ### Usage

 Assuming default options:

-- `📋` / `Ctrl-C`: Encrypt text and copy to clipboard.
 - `💾` / `Ctrl-S`: Encrypt text and save to file.
+- `📋` / `Ctrl-Shit-C`: Encrypt text and copy to clipboard.
 - `Ctrl-V`: Decrypt clipboard file or text if necessary, and insert it at current position.
 - `Drop`: Decrypt dropped file or text if necessary, and replace current text.